stupacki/stupacki/README.md

 My main stack is Kotlin, Kotlin Multiplatform, Android, iOS integration, Gradle and mobile platform engineering.
 I like codebases that are easy to reason about, local tooling that developers actually use and abstractions that earn their place.

-## Experience Highlights
+## Apps i worked for

 - Worked on the [REWE Lieferservice Android app](https://play.google.com/store/search?q=rewe+lieferservice+app&c=apps&utm_source=emea_Med).
 - Worked on the Vorwerk Thermomix Cookidoo app for [Android](https://play.google.com/store/search?q=cookidoo&c=apps&utm_source=emea_Med) and [iOS](https://apps.apple.com/de/app/die-thermomix-cookidoo-app/id714004506).
-- Currently working for Vorwerk on a mobile app platform with Kotlin Multiplatform, Android and iOS.
+- Currently working for Vorwerk on a mobile app platform with Kotlin Multiplatform, Android and iOS for Vorwerks mobile apps ecosystem.

 ## What I Care About